Platform Integration Concepts

 - Determines whether the transaction can be approved

-If a payment account cannot support the transaction, the DPE moves to the next account in the ranking.
+If a payment account cannot support the transaction (e.g., insufficient balance, gateway decline), the DPE moves to the next account in the ranking.

 Platform Financial Constructs